AdamSobieski/Narratology/Content/States, Tools, Templates, and Partial Application.md

 One could also use the concept of partial application upon resultant tool descriptions to provide LLMs or agents with described tools having fewer parameters.

-Perhaps, then, useful extension methods for `ITemplate<>`, above, would include:
+Some useful extension methods for `ITemplate<>`, above, would include:

 ```cs
 public static partial class Extensions